 Once you have received a positive funding decision on your application, we’ll support you through our Due Diligence and Contracting processes.
 Your funding is not confirmed until both processes are complete.
 We run these two processes in parallel so we can get your research study up and running as soon as possible.
 Our contracts include a requirement for all our grantees to adhere to our Incident Prevention and Management Policy and any relevant Donor Conditions.

 Due Diligence consists of vetting key team members and/or board members, as well as a review of organisational policies, to assess any risk to us of funding you.
 Our detailed Due Diligence FAQs and Policy Guidance explains the process and what we’re looking for.
+Our Policy Guidance outlines what we would expect to see in each type of key policy.
+The level of detail in each policy will depend on the size and type of organisation and on the governance structure of the organisation.

 Once completed, as long as there are no significant changes, your organisation’s Due Diligence remains valid for three years.
 If you receive additional funding from us during that time, we will only need to carry out basic checks.